Velesio/velesio-aiserver/docs/README.md

-# velesio AI Server Documentation
+# Velesio AI Server Documentation

-This repository contains the documentation for velesio AI Server, automatically built and deployed using GitHub Pages.
+This repository contains the documentation for Velesio AI Server, automatically built and deployed using GitHub Pages.

 ## Local Development